-Previous reports have detailed how the Council planned to undertake a passive diffusion survey for NO2 and SO2 in the Omagh and Enniskillen town areas, primarily to review air pollution arising from road traffic sources and domestic heating sources respectively.
+Previous reports have detailed how the Councils planned to undertake a passive diffusion survey for NO2 and SO2 in the Omagh and Enniskillen town areas, primarily to review air pollution arising from road traffic sources and domestic heating sources respectively.
 Fermanagh and Omagh District Council have now placed 20 passive diffusion tubes at specific locations in Omagh and Enniskillen Town (10 for NO2 and 10 for SO2).
-Due to the impact of Covid-19 pandemic upon council services the commencement of the survey was delayed until December 2021.
+Due to the impact of Covid-19 pandemic upon council services the commencement of the survey was delayed and at the time of finalising this report, 11 months of data has been collected.

 To determine compliance with NO2 levels, sampling locations were located in areas that reflected highest traffic levels and congestion.
-These locations were identified as potential "hotspots" of high concentrations and sited in accordance with the Technical Guidance LAQM.TG (16).
+These locations were identified as potential "hotspots" of high concentrations and sited in accordance with the Technical Guidance LAQM.TG (22).